petitepepper/Anomaly-Detection_BYOND/Industrial Project Report_YE Wenjing.md

 For the VAE model, we need to calculate the difference (which we call "loss") between the reconstructed data and the original data, and outliers tend to have larger losses.

 ### 2.2.3 Combination of *IF* and *VAE*

+#### (1) Stacking

+In *Ensemble Learning*, there is a method called "*stacking*", which means that the output of one model is used as the input of another.
+This provides us with a new way of thinking, and currently, there is no existing research on this approach.

-Combining the above theory, we can easily think that the output of the above encoder can be used as input to the *IF* model.
+Therefore, combining the above theory, we can easily come to the idea that, the output of the "encoder" can be used as input to the *IF* model.
 For this, we can interpret it as using the new features learned by VAE as input (they may be more representative than the original ones) and then isolating those points that are far from the majority with *IF* algorithm.

-In this step, we keep the basic settings of the two models above.
+And in this section, we keep exactly the settings of the two models above, but we won't use the "decoder" of the VAE model.

+#### (2) Bagging

+Also in integration learning, there is a method called "Bagging".
+It is a voting mechanism, that is, it considers multiple models equally and takes result of majority as the final answer.
+In this case, we do not need to reconstruct the new model.
+We only analyze the results of the above two existing models.
+Specifically, we can consider a sample as an outlier if :

+- The IF model or the VAE model thinks it's abnormal
+- OR : both models think it's abnormal

-## 2.3 Evaluation
+## 2.3 Result Evaluation

-Next, we will analyze the output metrics (abnormal probabilities or losses) of the three models mentioned above.
+In this section, we will analyze the output metrics (abnormal probabilities or losses) of the three models mentioned above.

-### 2.3.1 Analysis on metrics
+### 2.3.1 Analysis on metrics obtained

 #### (1) Distribution